mithipati/ngTalk/README.md

 Welcome to this brief introduction to Angular.

+To begin:

+1. Clone down this repository `git clone https://github.com/mithipati/ngTalk.git`
+2. Open 'ngTalkSlides' in Powerpoint and follow the slides
+    - Each slide lists the relevant git branch you should be on
+    - Remember to run 'git stash' before you checkout to another branch

 Below are useful resources I found along the way when exploring this new technology.

 + [egghead](https://egghead.io/)